EdDataScienceEES/course-repository-mzargari/README.md

 A folder for the code that I typed from the Coding Club tutorials.
 These coding files include my own comments and headers.
 #### (4) [If applicable] Week_X_Outputs
 A folder containing all the outputs from my Coding Club tutorial (if outputs were recorded).
+#### (5) [If applicable] Week_X_Tutorial-Provided_Code
+A folder containing all the scripts that were provided with the Coding Club tutorial, if scripts were recorded.
+Many times, these scripts need to be corrected, which the corrected one would be found in the folder titled "Week_X_Tutorial_Work."

 ## Files: